 This course is designed to provide students with the application of machine speeds, machine feeds, materials, tooling, tapping, and boring, in the manufacturing processes.
 Prerequisite: Restricted to Mechanical Engineering majors.
 Co-requisite: ENGR 161.
 Or instructor permission.

 Provides an overview of the structure, properties and processing of metallic, polymeric and ceramic materials.
 Specific topics include perfect and imperfect solids, phase equilibria, transformation kinetics, mechanical behavior and material degradation.
 Approach incorporates both materials science and materials engineering components.
-Prerequisites: CHEM 121 or CHEM 111 and CHEM 112; and PHYS 190 & PHYS 185 (all require minimum grade of C or higher).
+Prerequisites: CHEM 121 or CHEM 111 and CHEM 112; and PHYS 190 & PHYS 185 (all require minimum grade of C- or higher).
 Or instructor permission.

 Examines the fundamentals of fluid flow with application to engineering problems.
 Topics covered include fluid statics and kinematics, Bernoulli equations, laminar and turbulent viscous boundary layers, laminar and turbulent pipe flow, and conservation equations for mass, momentum, and energy.
-Prerequisites: MATH 251 and PHYS 250; or instructor permission.
+Prerequisites: MATH 252 and PHYS 250 (all require minimum grade of C- or higher); or instructor permission.